rgwch/ioBroker.mystrom-wifi-button/README.md

 This adapter is not part of the official ioBroker distribution.
 So it will not show up in ioBroker admin's adapter list.
 You can install it as a custom adapter from the admin-ui:
+(find out the release you're interessed in: <https://github.com/rgwch/ioBroker.mystrom-wifi-button/releases> and copy/paste the address of the .tar.gz link)

 ![](rsc/dingz_1.jpg)